 - Quotation marks

-For example, to find managers for marketing and social media teams, you can run “marketing” OR “social media” AND “manager”.
+Let’s walk through an example.
+To find managers for marketing and social media teams, you can run “marketing” OR “social media” AND “manager”.

-Advanced Search on LinkedIn Sales Navigator: Recommended Features
+LinkedIn Sales Navigator Advanced Search: Recommended Features

 Keywords have led to me amazing pools of leads by allowing me to get ultra-targeted.
 The keyword search field allows me to look for specific words or phrases within a profile that may relate to my solution.

-For Wiza, I use keyword search to find people who mention “Linkedin Lead Generation” in their titles.
+For Wiza, I use keyword search to find people who mention “LinkedIn Lead Generation” in their titles.
 This finds amazing contacts who deal with lead generation at their companies.
 Our messaging connects with this need, and the results are amazing.

-A new feature from Linkedin allows users to exclude particular things from keywords.
+A new feature from LinkedIn allows users to exclude particular things from keywords.
 I threw this in here because this can be really valuable to more complex searches.

-For example, when we target people who mention “Linkedin Sales Navigator”, we inevitably get a lot of prospects who work at Linkedin, which is not who we’re after.
+For example, when we target people who mention “LinkedIn Sales Navigator”, we inevitably get a lot of prospects who work at LinkedIn, which is not who we’re after.

-With the new exclusions, we can exclude people who’s “current company” is Linkedin.
+With the new exclusions, we can exclude people who’s “current company” is LinkedIn.
 Problem solved.
 Think about how this can be used in your searches to get more accurate results.

 Unique Rapport Building